opencv/opencv/modules/highgui/doc/highgui.rst

 It provides easy interface to:

 * Create and manipulate windows that can display images and "remember" their content (no need to handle repaint events from OS).
-* Add trackbars to the windows, handle simple mouse events as well as keyboard commmands.
+* Add trackbars to the windows, handle simple mouse events as well as keyboard commands.
 * Read and write images to/from disk or memory.
 * Read video from camera or file and write video to a file.